UsabilityEngineering/TutorMe/README.md

 ## Phase 3: Usability Evaluation

 * Executive Summary: This phase consists of our highest fidelity prototype and a protocol for user testing.
 The protocol is a script with instructions so that the moderator can follow as well as field for data collection.
-The final protype is so that the user can have a more real user experience while using the application.
+The final protype was designed such that the user can have a more authentic user experience while using the application.

 [Full phase 3 report](phase3/)